Using a pressure cooker for whole grains is so easy!

 - Turn Instant Pot to the saute function and add 1 tablespoon of oil.
 When the oil is hot, add the rye berries and stir to coat with the oil.
 Saute for about 5 minutes or until the rye berries are toasted and just starting to make popping sounds.

 - Add 4 cups of water to the Instant Pot, being careful of any steam.
 Stir.
 Lock lid in place and set vent to sealing.
-Turn off saute feature and use manual to set time to 25 minutes.
+Turn off saute feature and use manual to set time to 25 minutes at high pressure.

 - After time is up, let pressure release naturally, this may take about 25 minutes.
 When valve drops, open lid.
 Drain off any excess water.
 Stir rye berries in refrigerator for 3-4 days.